 Karuppusamy is often worshipped alongside Madurai Veeran and Muneeswarar.
 The most famous temple for Karuppasamy is located at Azhaghar Koil, near Madurai.
 This is considered as the most important of the Karappannaswamy temples.
 Here he is worshipped as Pathinettampadi Raja Karuppannaswamy.
 There is no idol here.
 Only an Aruval at the top of eighteen steps. hence the name Pathinettampadi.

-The worship pattern is non-Vedic or non-Agamic through Folk tales, Folk songs and Folk arts (Villu pattu, Karagam, Koothhu, etc.).
+The worship of lord karuppasamy pattern is non-Vedic or non-Agamic through Folk tales, Folk songs and Folk arts (Villu pattu, Karagam, Koothhu, etc.).
 The local priest might offer flowers or Vibhuti (holy ash) or Holy flowers to the worshippers and may play the role of an oracle for Shamanism.

 Various persons within the clan system are identified to play to the role of oracle on annual turn basis.
 They undertake vradham and maintain chastity and purity during the period of vradham.
 During the festivals, oracles get into trance state (Saami aadudhal) and deliver counselling messages to the group assembled there without bias.